alma-x/arm_vision/README.md

 - change to correct MAX_MID_PANEL_ARUCO_ID to 9

+- imu_ has velcro, should consider it for model and position

 INQUIRER+DETECTOR:
 - should grant one of this to the ability to stop the robot when a new marker is found (as originally done)?